zk1tty/bunzz-Vesting-module/doc/HowToUse.md

     - amount: the amount of funds you want to retrieve.

 ## How-to

-- how to get the vestingSchedule ID?
+- Get the vestingSchedule ID?
-  - getVestingSchedulesCountByBeneficiary()?
+  1. Call `getVestingSchedulesCountByBeneficiary(address beneficiary)`.
+It returns vestingSchedulesCount which represents how many vestingSchedule the given beneficiary has.
+  2. Call `getVestingScheduleByAddressAndIndex(address holder, uint256 index)`.
+It returns vestingScheduleId(bytes32).

+- How to check the detail of vestingSchedule?
+  1. Get vestingSchedule ID.
+  2. Call `getVestingSchedule(bytes32 vestingScheduleId)`.

-- how to check the current releasable Amount?
+- Check the current releasable amount?
+  1. Get vestingSchedule ID.
+  2. Call `computeReleasableAmount(vestingScheduleId)`

+- Get the current block time?
+  - getCurrentTime()